erickpeixoto/boilerplate/README.md

-# boilerplate Boilerplate
+# Boilerplate Boilerplate

 ## Introduction

-This boilerplate boilerplate is designed to kickstart development of personal boilerplate websites with a modern, full-stack approach.
+This boilerplate is designed to kickstart the development of personal boilerplate websites with a modern, full-stack approach.
 Leveraging the latest in web development technologies, this boilerplate simplifies the setup process and provides a scalable, efficient foundation for building and deploying a professional boilerplate.

 ## Key Features